24/7 emergency dispatchServing Waco, Hewitt, Woodway & nearby

 Common AC Problems We See in Central Texas

 Central Texas heat does not give cooling equipment much mercy.
-Systems run longer, start more often, and work harder than homeowners expect.
+Systems run longer, start more often, and work harder than most people expect.
 That heavy load makes small wear items fail sooner, especially when maintenance has been skipped for a season or two.
 Capacitors weaken, coils get dirty, drain lines clog, and refrigerant leaks slowly erode performance until the air conditioner no longer feels like it is cooling at all.

 We also see a lot of airflow trouble.
 A dirty filter can choke a unit.
 A return that is too small can make the blower fight for air.
 Duct leakage can push cooled air into the attic instead of the living room.
 When that happens, the system may not be broken in the dramatic sense, but it still needs AC repair because the home is not getting the comfort it paid for.